tprasant007/random-quotes/README.md

 ## Live Demo

-You can view a live demo of the Random Quote Machine on [GitHub Pages](https://tprasant007.github.io/random-quotes/).
+You can view a live demo of the Random Quote Machine [here](https://tprasant007-random-quotes-generator.netlify.app/).

 ## Project Requirements